-The officiating coordinator for men's and women's water polo will work closely with the secretary-rules editor, rules and sport committees, and the officiating and coaching membership.
-This individual will assist the sport committees in official assignments for the championship, assist conference assignors in leading clinics throughout the regular seasons, conduct evaluations of officials throughout the year and assist in the creation of a rules test and supplemental educational materials for officials and coaches on the current rules and areas of emphasis for the year.
+The national coordinator of officials for men's and women's water polo will work closely with the secretary-rules editor, rules and sport committees, and the officiating and coaching communities.
+This individual will assist the sport committees in official assignments for the championships, assist conference assignors in leading clinics throughout the regular season (if applicable), conduct evaluations of officials throughout the year, and assist in the creation of a rules test and supplemental educational materials for officials and coaches on the current rules and areas of emphasis for the year.